Updated October 2017

 Playful due to design

-As the second highest scoring product in our test of eight different models, the Dynastar 2.0 Cham 97
+As the second-highest scoring product in our test of eight different models, the Dynastar 2.0 Cham 97

 stands out for its versatility and impressive performance all over the mountain.
 On top of that, a pair costs less than our Editors' Choice winner.
 Bang for the buck, the Cham 97 wins hands down.
-It will give you the versatile performance you want in an all-mountain model but is easy on the wallet.
+It gives you the versatile performance you want in an all-mountain model but is easy on the wallet.
 The Cham is traditionally cambered and has generous tip rocker with unnoticeable tail rocker.
 This rockered tip keeps it floating in deep and soft snow and also keeps it on top of refrozen crud and choppy snow.
 It has a beautiful turn shape, is easy to get on edge, and carves smoothly when on groomers.
-We found that the Cham is playful and fun, making it an easy choice to take out for a day of riding, no matter what the conditions are.
+The Cham is playful and fun, making it an easy choice to take out for a day of riding, no matter what the conditions are.

-Read full review: Dynastar 2.0 Cham 97
+Read review: Dynastar 2.0 Cham 97